Human Design Authority Explained

 Lunar Authority (Reflectors only)

 Lunar Authority belongs exclusively to Reflectors, the rarest type in Human Design, constituting roughly 1% of the population.
-Reflectors have all nine centers undefined, meaning they have no consistent internal motor or authority center of their own.
-Their decision-making process is correspondingly different in scale from every other Authority: the instruction is to wait a full lunar cycle, approximately 28 days, before making significant decisions.
+Reflectors have all nine centers undefined, meaning they have no consistent internal center to rely on.
+The instruction for big decisions is to wait a full lunar cycle.
+About 28 days.

 How do you find your Authority on your chart?